List of universities in Jordan

 This is a list of degree-granting universities and institutions in the Hashemite Kingdom of Jordan sorted alphabetically by the governorate to which each university belongs.
 Jordan has both private and public universities, many of which are supported by the government of Jordan and their respective provinces.
-Jordan has a fairly large number of universities for its size, and welcomes students of all nationalities.
+Jordan has a fairly large number of universities for its size.
 In addition, there are 50 community colleges in Jordan that are not listed here.

 Governorates

 The Hashemite Kingdom of Jordan is divided into twelve governorates (muhafazah) as follows: